Best ways to manage & monitor employees - WorkTime

 Focused on pure productivity tracking without violating employee privacy WorkTime helps significantly improve worker performance.

-By using monitoring software you can identify employee productivity trends and detect problems behind poor performance and areas that need improvement.
+By using monitoring software, you can identify employee productivity trends and detect problems behind poor performance and areas that need improvement.
 It also helps keep remote employees’ workloads balanced making sure that they are working to their fullest potential and at the same time aren’t overworking.

 Tips to work-from-home monitoring